cucapra/caiman/docs/design.md

 A couple points of the scheduling language facilitate explication:
 - The queue states form a total ordering that unambiguously implies a path for the explicator to generate when the schedule is left implicit.
-	- The canonical path is `None` -> `Encoded` via `encode_local` (if the data already exists) or `encode_do` scheduled immediately (necessary to preserve ordering), `Encoded` -> `Submitted` via `submit` as late as legally possible, `Submitted` -> `Ready` via synchronization as late as possible on a fence inserted as late as possible.
+	- The canonical path is `None` -> `Encoded` via `encode_copy` (if the data already exists) or `encode_do` scheduled immediately (necessary to preserve ordering), `Encoded` -> `Submitted` via `submit` as late as legally possible, `Submitted` -> `Ready` via synchronization as late as possible on a fence inserted as late as possible.
 Each of the inserted operations is performed as late as possible to be  manually written operations to make them unnecessary.
 - `discard` is never inserted
 - `alloc_temporary` and `bind_buffer` always bump allocate and never fill holes, even if memory in lower regions has been made available via discard
 	- Additionally, `bind_buffer` will always allocate from a buffer that is visible only to the explicator (one for each place)